roomasa/Election-analysis2/README.md

 1. Calculate the total number of votes cast.
 2. Get a complete list of candiates who received votes.
-3. Calcualte the total number of votes each candidate received
+3. Calculate the total number of votes each candidate received
 4. Calcualte the percentage of votes each candidate won.
 5. Determine the winner of the election based on the popualr vote.